DentalPost takes a look at the training and education, how to get certified, and the job description of a Dental Assistant.

 There are countless job search websites available that will allow you to set up a job alert for position openings in your area.
-The American Dental Association also hosts job boards and career resources for those interested in a career in dentistry, including dental assistant jobs.
+The American Dental Association also hosts job boards and career resources for those interested in dentistry, including dental assistant jobs.

 As you first start out looking for jobs, you should focus on entry-level positions.
-Many dental clinics look for dental assistant candidates that have at least one or two years experience, so it might be helpful to seek out a dental practice that’s looking for a part-time dental assistant, or a dental assistant with less experience to assist with basic procedures in the office.
+Many dental clinics look for candidates with at least one or two years of experience.
+So when first starting out, seek part-time dental assistant work or one requiring less experience to assist with basic procedures in the office.